DragonMoth28/Pokefarm_Q/README.md

 # Pokefarm_Q
 This includes any Pokéfarm Q SVGs I need to put offsite, because Sally won't let me host SVG files on the Image Uploader!

-Niet can't help and I refused to ask for help so now I wrestle Github!
+Niet can't help and I refused to ask for help after one person didn't know so now I wrestle Github.

 Websites